 User Uptake in the Framework of Bathing Waters Management

-The aim of this workshop is to show all the potential of Copernicus and downstreaming products to final users in the coastal community and to gather user requirements to further improve the proposed products.
-Then, the workshop is also an opportunity to compare different approaches at national scale and to propose a more homogeneous approach among the different Italian Regions.
-Hence, it is important to involve in the workshop not only local administrations that directly deal with bathing waters management, but also entities from the National Government that have the role of piloting the action of local administrations.
+The aim of the workshop carried out in the framework of FPCUPis to involve final users in the coastal community in this process, showing all the potential of Copernicus and downstreaming products and to gather user requirements.
+In addition, the workshop is also an opportunity to compare different approaches at national scale and to propose a more homogeneous approach among the different Italian Regions.

 Outputs and Results

-- Realisation of a survey among the participants of the workshop in order to assess the usefulness of the event and highlight specific points of view
+- A survey carried out among the participants to the workshop in order to assess the usefulness of the event and highlight specific points of view.

-- Inclusion of outcomes in a report published on ISPRA website on a page dedicated to the workshop
+- A Report to summarize the outcomes of the action, published on ISPRA website on a page dedicated to the workshop.